 What We Do

-Come out to one of Re-Cycle Macon’s monthly meet ups to: receive guidance and tools to fix your own bicycle, the opportunity to earn a bicycle of your own, help us to work on bicycles for people in need, or just for a free meal and to meet new people.
+Come out to one of Re-Cycle Macon’s monthly co ops to: receive guidance and tools to fix your own bicycle, the opportunity to earn a bicycle of your own, help us to work on bicycles for people in need, or just for a free meal and to meet new people.
 There are no expectations for your presence; we hope you will be a part of building community.
-Our next two meet ups have been scheduled for Thursday, February 28 and Thursday, March 28 at 6PM in the fellowship hall of Centenary Church located at 1185 Ash St. Check out photos from our kick off informational meet up.
+Our next co-ops are scheduled for Thursday nights at 6 PM: June 27, August 22, September 26, October 24 & November 21 in the fellowship hall of Centenary Church located at 1185 Ash St. Check out photos from our last meet up.